 pt-heartbeat -D wpslavedb --update -h master-server --daemonize --ask-pass

-Monitor replication lag on slave:
+Monitor replication lag on the slave:

 pt-heartbeat -D wpslavedb --monitor -h slave-server --ask-pass pt-heartbeat -D wpslavedb --monitor -h slave-server --dbi-driver Pg --ask-pass